philmain28/philsol/README.md

 To correct use conversion table [here](https://en.wikipedia.org/wiki/Gaussian_units).

 ## Installation
-- Intall using pip with command 'pip install philsol'
+- Install using pip with command 'pip install philsol'
 - If you can't be bothered, the important part is the function eigenbuild in core.py.

 ## Examples